 Subscribe for full access to Accenture's revenue in full detail

-Accenture's customers primarily consist of telecoms and telecoms services companies.
-Examples of Accenture's customers include BT Group, Telus and TIM Italia.
-Accenture has commercial and technical partners like Microsoft, Google and Amazon Web Services (AWS).
+Accenture's customers primarily consist of telecoms companies.
+Examples of Accenture's customers include Claro, Telus and BT Group.
+Accenture has commercial and technical partners like Microsoft, Amazon Web Services (AWS) and Google.